Perception-Lab-PNB3EE3/mirzaAbiha/pre registration/pre-registration.md

 Racial background has been omitted as a major factor to simplify the study design, but it will still be noted in the demographic survey and assessed for differences in the perception of microaggression severity.

-Participants will read a series of vignettes, depicting microaggression.
+Participants will read a series of AI generated vignettes, depicting microaggression.
 Most previous studies that have explored perceptions on microaggressive behaviors have used vignettes to present scenarios to the observers.
+The vignettes will be as follows:
+  Maria, a Latina professional, shares with her coworker Ashley that she has struggled to get interviews at certain companies.
+"I feel like sometimes my last name makes employers hesitate," Maria says.

+  Ashley immediately shakes her head and laughs.
+"No way!
+Companies don’t care about that stuff anymore.
+It’s all about skills now."

+  Maria presses her lips together and replies, "I don’t know...
+I’ve noticed a pattern."
+Ashley shrugs, "I think you might be overthinking it.
+I’m sure it’s just bad luck."

+  Maria nods, but the conversation leaves her feeling dismissed.
 The participants will then have to rate the severity of each microaggression using a likert scale.
 Three scales will be used to measure this:
 - The behavior depicted in the vignette was highly offensive: 1 = strongly disagree, 10 = strongly agree
 - The person meant to behave in a racially insensitive manner: 1= strongly disagree, 10 =  strongly agree